U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

 Or… `install.packages("readxl","tidyverse")` etc…

-`DataExplorer` may need to be installed from source, such as
+Depending on the version of your R, `DataExplorer` may need to be installed from source, such as

 ``` r
 if (!require(devtools)) install.packages("devtools")